ergogen/ergogen/docs/reference.md

 Again, key-level declaration means that both of these should be specified in the `points` section, benefiting from the same extension process every key-level setting does.
 This field declares how much we want to bind in each direction, i.e., the amount of overlap we want to make sure that we can reach the neighbor (`num` applies to all directions, `num_x` horizontally, `num_y` vertically, and the t/r/b/l versions to top/right/bottom/left, respectively).
+Note that it might make sense to have negative `bind` values, in case we not only don't want to bind in the given direction, but also don't want to "cover up" a potential corner rounding or bevel (see below).

 If it's a one-piece design, we also need to "glue" the halves together (or we might want to leave some extra space for the controller on the inner side for splits).
 This is where the following section comes into play: